 Once you’ve answered the questions above and selected your self-help book, don’t be afraid to read it critically.
 You definitely don’t have to agree with everything the author says.

-Below, we’ve picked out the 18 best self-help books available on Amazon.
+Below, we’ve picked out the 24 best self-help books available on Amazon (and elsewhere).
 There are titles for a number of different problems and even an option for minds who prefer a mix of reading and writing.
 Generally, each book is aimed at a life problem and offers you methods for fixing it.
 Check out the titles and choose the one for your needs.
-Alternatively, if you’ve read all of the self-help books, try visiting another world with our round-up of the best sci-fi books.
+Alternatively, if you’ve read all of the self-help books, try visiting another world with our round-up of the best sci-fi books and the best books for men.

 1. How to Make Sh*t Happen by Sean Whalen